How compounding can supercharge your ISA returns

 Compounding becomes even more powerful if you keep adding to your initial investment.

-Let’s imagine you invest £20,000 (the current ISA allowance) every year for 20 years and your money grows by 5% a year before fees.
+Let’s imagine you invest £20,000 (the current ISA allowance) every year for 20 years and your money grows by 5% a year after fees.
 At the end of the 20 years, your portfolio would be worth £661,319.
 Of that, just over £260,000 would come from compounded returns.

 Even if you invest half the amount – £10,000 a year – you could still end up with a portfolio worth £330,660, with around £130,000 coming from compounded returns.